 VX Sagittarii is a luminous supergiant or hypergiant star of the spectral type M4eIa – M10eIa.
 The luminosity class Ia indicates a bright supergiant.
 VX Sgr has a mass 12 times that of the Sun.
 It is a pulsating variable star whose brightness oscillates with an unusually large amplitude, from magnitude 6.5 to 14.0.

 The star’s radius, spectral type, temperature and luminosity all vary depending on the pulsation phase.
 As the star pulsates, its radius changes from 1,120 to 1,550 solar radii.
 At minimum light, VX Sgr shows the spectrum of a M9.8e class star and, at the maximum, its spectral type is M4e.

 VX Sagittarii is losing mass due to powerful stellar winds, low surface gravity and high luminosity.
 By the end of its life, it will have lost a substantial portion of its initial mass.
 The mass of 12 solar masses seals the star’s ultimate fate.
-VX Sgr will end its life in a bright supernova explosion.
+VX Sgr will end its life as a bright supernova.

 VX Sagittarii is classified as a semiregular variable of the SRc type.
 It has a pulsation period of 732 days.
 It sometimes exhibits brightness variations with amplitudes similar to those of long period variables, while at other times the amplitudes are considerably smaller.